Haivision/srt/docs/API.md

   - **TTL** defines how much time (in ms) the message should wait in the sending buffer for the opportunity to be picked up by the sender thread and sent over the network; otherwise it is dropped.
+Note that this TTL only applies to packets that have been lost and should be retransmitted.

   - **INORDER**, when true, means the messages must be read by the receiver in exactly the same order in which they were sent.
 In the situation where a message